The core entropy for polynomials of higher degree: Continuity of core entropy on the space of polynomials

 To show the non-uniqueness, let us consider the following example, which comes from \cite{G}.
 We consider the \pf polynomial $f_c(z)=z^3+c$ with $c\approx 0.22036+1.18612 i$.
 The critical value $c$ receives two rays with arguments $11/72$ and $17/72$.
 Then, is a weak critical marking, but not a critical marking, of $f_c$, and

 is a critical marking of $f_c$ (see Figure \ref{portrait}).

 \begin{definition} A weak critical marking of $f$ is a collection

-where $\mathcal{F}$ is a critical Fatou marking of $f$ and $\mathcal{J}$ is a weak critical Julia marking of $f$. \end{definition}
+where $\mathcal{F}$ is a weak critical Fatou marking of $f$ and $\mathcal{J}$ is a weak critical Julia marking of $f$, such that the convex hulls in $\ov{\D}$ of the elements of $\Theta$ have pairwise disjoint interiors. \end{definition}

 Note that a weak critical marking $\Theta$ of a \pf polynomial is a rational critical portrait (but not necessarily a primitive major!
 See \cite{Poi}, Example 2.7).
 Thus, we will denote as $h(\Theta)$ the core entropy associated to this critical portrait.
 Any such polynomial admits at least one, and in general finitely many weak critical markings.
-If $\mathcal{J}$ is actually a critical Julia marking (as opposed to a weak one), then we call $\Theta$ a \emph{critical marking} of $f$.
+If $\mathcal{F}$ and $\mathcal{J}$ are actually a critical Fatou marking and a critical Julia marking (as opposed to weak ones), then we call $\Theta$ a \emph{critical marking} of $f$.